VelvetFireCircus/Velvet-and-Fire-SRD/ST-0/AMI.md

 ===========================================================

 If any Story Tool fails to load or validate:
-• Stop the initialization sequence
+• Stop the initialization sequence.
-• Report which file failed and why (missing, wrong file, wrong header, etc.)
+• Report which file failed and why (missing, wrong file, wrong header, etc.).
-• Ask the Architect for corrected paths or text
+• Ask the Architect for corrected paths or text.

 Do not continue or assume partial boot success.